 Ocean Blvd./Beachview Drive has the most St. Simons Island vacation rentals that are located on the beach, as well as a few of the hotels on St. Simons Island.

-Kings Way is closer to Downtown and the St. Simons Island Pier.
+Kings Way is closer to Downtown and the St. Simons Island Pier Village.

-I’d also add another area I’m calling interior island for hotels that aren’t located within walking distance of the beach or downtown.
+I’d also add another area I’m calling interior island for hotels that aren’t located within walking distance of the beach or the downtown area called The Village.
 These are more budget friendly hotels, but since the Island isn’t that big, it’s not a far drive to the beach from these hotels.
+To find the best hotel deals on St. Simons, visit our partner Hotels.com.

 Here are a few of the better Saint Simons Island hotels, and Saint Simons rentals.